Archan-07/Music-App---Flutter/README.md

 Frontend Development

 Feature-based architecture for scalability
-Provider pattern for state management
+Riverpod pattern for state management
 Custom themes and widgets
 Responsive design for multiple platforms